solital/http-client/README.md

 # HTTP Client for Solital Framework

-http-client is a component that helps when consuming API and authenticating
+This package is abandoned and will not receive future updates.
+Use the new HTTP Client component present in version 4.2 of the Solital Framework Core

 ## Documentation

-Visit [documentation](http://solitalframework.rf.gd/) to see the entire http-client documentation
+Visit [documentation](https://solital.github.io/site/docs/4.x/http-client/) to see the entire http-client documentation

-## Types of authentications

-- basic
-- digest